 When I re-wrote the website to touch the hot issues, supported by testimonials, along with search optimization and a fresh design (see above), there was a sudden boom in quality leads.

-Your potential success may not even be about your products, but the value-add service you provide.
+Your potential success may not even be about your product technicalities, but the value-add service you provide.
 I asked a customer of one client how their products stacked up against competitors in the market, and he just said “they do the job”.
 Huh… amazing… their loyalty was actually all about the helpful advice and solutions to problems.

 “Have we got the right people doing our marketing?”